mycarta/Colormap-distorsions-Panel-app/README.md

 ### How to use the app ####
 If you would like some background, please read [Crameri et al., 2020,  The misuse of colour in science communication.
-Nat Commun 11](https://www.nature.com/articles/s41467-020-19160-7), and my Society of SEG tutorial [Evaluate and compare colormaps](https://github.com/seg/tutorials-2014/blob/master/README.md#august-2014).
+Nat Commun 11, 5444 ](https://www.nature.com/articles/s41467-020-19160-7), and my Society of SEG tutorial [Evaluate and compare colormaps](https://github.com/seg/tutorials-2014/blob/master/README.md#august-2014).

-The idea of this app is to allow compare any from a wide variety of colormaps to a good perceptual benchmark.
+The idea behind this app is to allow compare any from a wide variety of colormaps to a good perceptual benchmark.
 As such:
 1. In the top row, I chose grayscale as reference perceptually uniform colormap.
 (N.B. not all grayscale colormaps are actually truly, 100% perceptually uniform, when you plot Lightness, but this is a decent approximation).

 2. The left column is purely for visual reference of the data with grayscale (top) vs. data with colormap (bottom).
 (N.B.
 I plan at some point to add an option to show the deuteranope simulation as an extra).